teamtnt/tntsearch/README.md

 ]
 ```

-Creating and indexing can now be done without loading the configuration like:
+Searching and indexing can now be done without loading the configuration like:

 ```php
 //don't forget to load the Facade